Joining two indices in Elasticsearch

 INNER JOIN teams t ON p.name = t.players

-The enrich processor is another powerful tool that can be used to join two indexes in Elasticsearch.
+The enrich processor is another powerful tool that can be used to join two indices in Elasticsearch.
 This processor enriches the data of incoming documents by adding data from a pre-defined enrich index.

-Here’s how you can use the enrich processor to join two indexes:
+Here’s how you can use the enrich processor to join two indices:

 {